valencik/mastersAPSC/documents/thesis/thesis.md

 [^gensim-sims]: Documentation for `gensim`'s methods of calculating similarities is available at: [radimrehurek.com/gensim/similarities/docsim.html](http://radimrehurek.com/gensim/similarities/docsim.html)

-The result was a list of paper `_id`s that were similar to the input paper.
+The result was a list of paper `_id`s that were similar to the input paper in regards to their selector vectors.
 These results were written to the database in a new field `simPapers`.
 The `simPapers` field is actually an array of objects, similar to the `selectors` field.
 Each object contains two items, the `_id` of the paper, and the computed score from `gensim`.